hashicorp/terraform/website/source/docs/providers/azurerm/r/template_deployment.html.markdown

 The following attributes are exported:

 * `id` - The Template Deployment ID.
-* `outputs` - A map of supported scalar output types returned from the deployment (currently, Azure template outputs of type String, Int and Bool are supported, and are converted to strings - others will be ignored).
+* `outputs` - A map of supported scalar output types returned from the deployment (currently, Azure Template Deployment outputs of type String, Int and Bool are supported, and are converted to strings - others will be ignored).

 ## Note